PowerDNS/pdns/CODING_GUIDELINES.md

 In that case, a pointer was set to the start of a buffer plus a given length, to see whether the result would go past another pointer that was set to the end of the buffer.
 Unfortunately, if the start of the buffer is at a very high virtual address, the result of the addition might overflow and wrap around, causing the check to become true and leading to either a crash or the reading of unrelated memory.
-While very unlikely on a 64 bits platform, it could happen on 16 or 32 bits platform.
+While very unlikely on a 64 bits platform, it could happen on 32 bits platform.

 This kind of issue is best avoided by the use of containers to avoid the need for pointer arithmetic, or by being very careful to only add checked offsets to a pointer.